Krolang/Anacuei/Configure Ethernet.md

 this will create a copy of the network file in case something goes wrong.

 ## 3. Modify the network settings.
-Now you need to edit the config file. to run raspbian's text editor (nano) on the file, run the command `sudo nano /etc/dhcpcd.conf`
+Now you need to edit the config file. to run Raspbian's text editor (nano) on the file, run the command `sudo nano /etc/dhcpcd.conf`
 Use the arrow keys to navigate to the top of the file, where you will insert four lines to give the ethernet interface a static IP.
 The lines you need to insert are as follows: